MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODataAccessGovernanceInsight.md

 ## DESCRIPTION

-This command deletes the DAG report, specified by the given ReportID.
-The ReportID is shown in the output of the 'Start-SPODataAccessGovernanceInsight' command.
-It can also be fetched from the output of the 'Get-SPODataAccessGovernanceInsight' command.
+This command deletes the DAG report, specified by the given `ReportID`.
+The `ReportID` is shown in the output of the [Start-SPODataAccessGovernanceInsight](./Start-SPODataAccessGovernanceInsight.md) command.
+It can also be fetched from the output of the [Get-SPODataAccessGovernanceInsight](./Get-SPODataAccessGovernanceInsight.md) command.

 ## EXAMPLES